-Applicants may also be redirected to other, shorter opportunities if the volunteer is not able or willing to join our Community of Faith (required for all crew serving 1+ years) or if their family situation prohibits them from serving in a longer capacity (if married, and their spouse is not applying, for example).
+Commitment length: you may be denied or redirected to other, shorter opportunities if the you are not able or willing to join our Community of Faith (required for all crew serving 1+ years) or if your family situation prohibits you from serving in a longer capacity (if married, and their spouse is not applying, for example).

-What opportunities are available for professional not in the medical field?
+What opportunities are available for professionals not in the medical field?

-There is a wide range of opportunities available for non-Medical professionals.
-Only half of our positions on board are medical, with the rest being categorised as Technical or General.
-For example, we need Captains, Chief Engineers, Teachers, Vehicle Mechanics, IT support, to name but a few!
-For a list of all our positions on board, go to opportunities.mercyships.org.
+There is a wide range of opportunities available for non-medical professionals.
+Only half of our positions onboard are medical, with the rest being categorized as “technical” or “general”.
+For example, we need Captains, Chief Engineers, Teachers, Cooks, Vehicle Mechanics, and IT support, to name a few!
+For a list of all our positions onboard, go to opportunities.mercyships.org.

 What ongoing staff development does Mercy Ships offer?

-Mercy Ships’ Staff Development department regularly offers training to equip crew for their roles with Mercy Ships.
-This includes training in management, leadership, cross-cultural interactions, transformational development, language, understanding Mercy Ships, safety, team-building and other relevant topics.
+The Mercy Ships Staff Development department regularly offers training to equip crew for their roles with Mercy Ships.
+This includes training in management, leadership, cross-cultural interactions, transformational development, language, understanding Mercy Ships, safety, team-building, and other relevant topics.
 Departments may also offer training specific to roles, such as mariner or engineering education.

 Can I continue to work remotely for a company at home?

-Mercy Ships does not have any rules on these situations or similar, but we do ask that each volunteer be committed to their position on board and fulfill all of the requirements of the role, including the expected working hours.
+Mercy Ships does not have any rules on these situations or similar, but we do ask that each volunteer be committed to their position onboard and to fulfilling the requirements of their role, including the expected working hours.